The most famous paintings of Jesus

 Probably you know Salvador Dali from the famous cathedral in Barcelona, the Sagrada Familia.
 He’s also the artist who painted Jesus on the Cross.
 He chose a remarkable perspective where Jesus is floating between heaven and earth.
 There’s black darkness behind his back.
 Dali wanted to underline not the importance of the cross in itself, but the man hanging on the cross.
 The artist claimed the painting appeared to him.
 It's also inspired by the Crucifixion sketch by St. John of the Cross (ca. 1550)

 The way Christ is often depicted in Eastern orthodox iconography is Christ Pantocrator.
 The icon style is always very flat and stayed basically the same for at least the last 10 centuries.
-Christ Pantocrator is underlining his friendly character and at the same time the all-powerful judge of humanity.
+Christ Pantocrator underlines his friendly character and at the same time the all-powerful judge of humanity.

 The version of the St. Catherine’s Monastery at Sinai is one of the oldest known icons.
 It comes from the 6th century AD and is seen to be one of the most important pieces of religious art of Byzantium and the Eastern Orthodox Christianity